 SSA’s Definition of Disability

-In order for the SSA to consider you to be disabled, you must have a medical, psychiatric, or psychological impairment, and that impairment must prevent you from performing substantial work.
+For the SSA to consider you to be disabled, you must have a medical, psychiatric, or psychological impairment, and that impairment must prevent you from performing substantial work.
 Your impairment must have kept you out of work for at least 12 months, or it is estimated to keep you from work for 12 months or longer.

 Because there is a durational requirement of 12 months, it disqualifies a broken bone or another injury that causes you to miss work but is expected to heal in a few months from being a disability.
 On the other hand, a chronic back condition that causes ongoing pain might be expected to last for years or indefinitely, so it might qualify as a disability.